texas-egads/EGaDS-Toolkit/Assets/com.egads.toolkit/System/Characters/README.md

   - [Making a Character Perform a Melee Attack](#making-a-character-perform-a-melee-attack)
   - [Applying Damage on Contact](#applying-damage-on-contact)
   - [Detecting Another Character with Sensor2D](#detecting-another-character-with-sensor2d)

-## Overview
-The system is built around the concept of characters, which are 2D game objects that can represent characters, enemies, NPCs, or any other entities that require specific behaviors and interactions in a game.

 ## Interfaces